KittyGiraudel/site/_posts/2014-04-22-why-element-queries-matter.md

 At work, many of our pages present one or more collection of items, like products, shops, or whatever.
 It’s basically a list of thumbnails, with a title and a location and/or a price.
 When you click on it, it leads you to the page related to the item.
 We call this the `elements` component (we could have called it `thumbs-list` or something but that doesn’t matter).

 Now, this is the core of a lot of other components.
-For instance, we have a component featuring top products, with the same list of items but in a better wrapper with a heading, a "see more" link, a large left border for some visual impact and stuff.
+For instance, we have a component featuring top products, with the same list of items but in a better wrapper with a heading, a “see more” link, a large left border for some visual impact and stuff.
 It’s just an example but the `elements` component is used in at least 3 to 4 other components of our architecture.

 <figure class="figure">
 <img src="/assets/images/why-element-queries-matter/thumbs-list.png" alt="" />